developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/guide/multiuser/index.md

 ## Overview

 EMDK for Android 7.1 (and higher) supports Android multi-user mode, which allows for Primary and Secondary users, each with its own sets of apps, capabilities and access privileges.
 When running an EMDK app on a device with multile users, EMDK is enabled only for the active user.
-Apps should therefore be designed to release internal device resources and EMDKManager whenever they are not in the foreground.
-This is done by listening to the `ACTION_USER_BACKGROUND` intent.
-When an app returnes to the foreground, required resources and the EMDKManager reacquired by listening to the `ACTION_USER_FOREGROUND` intent.
+Apps should therefore be designed to release internal device resources and the EMDKManager whenever they are not in the foreground and to reacquire them when returning.
+This is done with intents:

+* `ACTION_USER_BACKGROUND` - listen and surrender resources
+* `ACTION_USER_FOREGROUND` - listen and reacquire resources

-The EMDK service releases external component resources automatically when an app goes to the background; resources for scanners, serial devices and other resources become invalid when switching to a different user.
+The EMDK service releases external component resources automatically when an app goes to the background; scanners, serial devices and other resources become invalid when switching to a different user and must be reacquired before use.

 -----